any-docs/css/content/reference/values/superellipse/index.md

 A negative or positive superellipse would appear symmetrical to a superellipse with its inverse value.

 > [!NOTE]
 > For any `K` parameter value passed, the `superellipse()` function's return value will always be the same for that `K` value.
-When that value is applied to two elements, the appearance of the corner shape may differ if the box size or {{cssxref("border-radius")}} values differ.
+When that value is applied to two elements, the appearance of the corner shape may differ if the box size or `border-radius` values differ.

 ## Formal syntax